 You think she’s pregnant.
 Not sure what to do?
 The two of you can get through this.
 She needs you now more than ever.
 You can be there for her with the emotional and physical support she needs, no matter your choice.
 Here are some tips on how you do this.
 First, help her request an appointment for free pregnancy testing, and meet with a volunteer client advocate to talk about it.
 We have male and female client advocates and you can request your preference.
 Remember, you can talk about all your options, and you don’t have to go through this alone.

 - Talk with her and listen to her.
 Keep the lines of communication open between the two of you at all times.
 Now isn’t the time to close yourself off emotionally, because this situation involves both of you.

 - Be honest with her and yourself and share what you’re feeling.
 You’ll be surprised at what you learn about yourself and how much it will help her to know that you share the same concerns.

 - It’s important to discuss the situation with parents and others who’ll be directly affected and may be able to offer support, even if you don’t think they will right now.
 Keeping this a secret will only add to your stress.

 - You can also talk with a client advocate at the Center who cares about what you’re going through.
 Please call us at 310-320-8976.

 What Not To Do:

-It may be tempting to run from your responsibilities, but the more you try to avoid this situation, the harder things will get.
-Don’t pressure her to do what you want.
+It may be tempting to run from your responsibilities, but the more you try to avoid this situation, the harder things may get.
+Try not to pressure her to do what you want.
 You both need to work together at all times, whatever you decide.
 You’re a team now.
 Continue to communicate with her, express your feelings and offer your opinion whenever it’s asked for.

-You may not feel you’re ready for such a big responsibility emotionally, financially or have the maturity level to be a good father.
-Abortion may seem like the best alternative, and if you want someone to talk to about your options, please call us at the Center.
+You may not feel you’re ready for such a big responsibility emotionally, financially, or have the maturity level to be a good father.
+If you want to talk to someone about your options, please call us at the Center.
 A caring client advocate can take the time to hear your feelings and concerns.